TimoBechtel/socketdb/apps/docs/guide/custom-store.md

 You can use your own store for the [SocketDBClient](/api/client) as well as [SocketDBServer](/api/server).
 This allows you to, for example, add persistence to your application.

+> You might need to install the core utils package for this: `@socketdb/core`

 Simply write a function that returns an object with these functions:

 ```ts